juxtinteractive/howmuchcoffee/README.md

 copy the files from pi-code into `~/projects/howmuchcoffee/` edit `start-monitor.sh` to include the slack webhook url

+set the host name on the pi to `coffeenpi`

 ```
 chmod +x start-web.sh
 chmod +x start-monitor.sh